abbvie-external/OmicNavigator/README.md

-web applications from the results of their work using only the statistical programming language, R. OmicNavigator is bundled as an R package that contains web application code, R functions for programmatic access and data deposition, and a new container for the storage of statistical analyses (differential expression and/or enrichment analysis), metadata, and custom plotting functions.
+web applications from the results of their work using only the statistical programming language, R. OmicNavigator is bundled as an R package that contains web application code, R functions for programmatic access and data deposition, and a new container for the storage of measurements (e.g. RNAseq read counts), statistical analyses (differential expression and/or enrichment analysis), metadata, and custom plotting functions.
 Studies created with OmicNavigator are themselves R packages, accessible via a JavaScript dashboard that can be interrogated on the user’s local machine or deployed online to be explored by collaborators.
-The dashboard combines the user-defined study results and feature plots with performant tables and interactive D3 plots such as scatter, network, volcano, and barcode plots.
-The tool also includes dynamic, multi-set filtering across hypothesis tests based on user defined thresholds such as statistical significance or effect size.
+The dashboard combines user-defined study results and feature plots with performant tables and interactive graphics common to bioinformatic analyses such as scatter, network, volcano, and barcode plots.
+The tool also includes dynamic, multi-set filtering across hypothesis tests based on user-defined thresholds such as statistical significance or effect size.

 ## Download